‘We Heard Some Bangs’: Firefighters Battle Blaze That Destroyed 4 Gloucester County Trash Trucks

 Suspect In Custody In Connection To Mechanic’s Fatal Shooting Following Police Chase, Authorities Say

-Meanwhile, there is another concern, authorities say about 350 gallons of hydrolic fluid went into a basin at the north side of the property.
+Meanwhile, there is another concern, authorities say about 350 gallons of hydraulic fluid went into a basin at the north side of the property.

 “We have an environmental contractor coming out to mitigate the issue,” said Alexander.